Zaplib/zaplib/zaplib/docs/src/tutorial_hello_thread.md

 }
 ```

-`universal_thread` is our abstraction that works to Rust's [std::thread](https://doc.rust-lang.org/std/thread/), but with added support for WebAssembly.
+`universal_thread` is our abstraction that works just like Rust's [std::thread](https://doc.rust-lang.org/std/thread/), but with added support for WebAssembly.

 When running this (either natively or in WebAssembly), you will see something like: